Celebration of Diversity Week

 Noon – 1:30 p.m. | Harrell Medical Education Building North Learning Studio

-- Sarah Vinson, M.D., is a child psychiatry fellow at Emory University and a 2007 graduate of the UF College of Medicine Medical Honors Program.
+- Sarah Vinson, M.D., is an assistant professor of clinical psychiatry and assistant professor of clinical pediatrics at Morehouse School of Medicine.
+She also serves as an adjunct faculty member at Emory University School of Medicine.
+In addition to her academic roles, she is a mental health integrated care consultant at HEALing Community Center and a Carter Center consultant.
+Vinson is a 2007 graduate of the UF College of Medicine Medical Honors Program.
 While at UF, Vinson received a Distinguished Service Award and served as president of the Student National Medical Association.
-She is the recipient of the American Psychiatric Association Diversity Fellowship at Emory University and was recently appointed to the American Psychiatric Association National Council on Advocacy and Government Relations.
-Her work involves outreach efforts to de-stigmatize mental illness among minority communities, including the online resource Ourselvesblack.com.
+She received the Morehouse School of Medicine Psychiatry Faculty of the Year award in 2015, is the president of the Georgia Council on Child and Adolescent Psychiatry, and is a past recipient of the American Psychiatric Association Diversity Fellowship at Emory University.
+Her work involves outreach efforts to de-stigmatize mental illness among minority communities, including creating the online resource Ourselvesblack.com.

 - Mavis Agbandje-McKenna, Ph.D., joined UF College of Medicine faculty in 1999 as a professor.
 She serves as the director of the UF Center for Structural Biology, where she uses structural biology tools, biochemistry and molecular biology to study various members of the ssDNA virus families.
 Her research goal is use macromolecular structures to understand disease states and provide platforms to engineer treatments and cures.
 McKenna received a Ph.D. in biophysics from the University of London and has conducted research at Purdue University and the University of Warwick in Coventry, England.